Last updated September 2019

 1. Issues wherein the student wishes to remain anonymous with respect to an instructor or staff member or where the student otherwise chooses to avoid directly discussing the problem with that individual

 If, for whatever reason, a student does not want to personally or directly contact an instructor or staff member to discuss a complaint or grievance, the student should begin with the next highest level of responsibility, which would commonly be the department chair (or unit director).
 The student can request an appointment to meet with the chair or director and/or send a written description of the issue or problem and request that their identity be kept confidential.
 That request will be honored unless there are over-riding reasons to do otherwise.
-For example, if a student alleges sexual harassment by a faculty member to a department chair, the chair must forward that information, to include the identity of the complainant, to the campus Office of Institutional Equity and Compliance. www.colorado.edu/institutionalequity
+For example, if a student alleges sexual or protected-class harassment or discrimination by a faculty member to a department chair, the chair must forward that information, to include the identity of the complainant, to the campus Office of Institutional Equity and Compliance. www.colorado.edu/oiec

 Alternatively, or in addition, students also have the option of getting counsel and advice from the campus Ombuds office (303-492-5077), Center for Community, Rm.
 N440.
 The Ombuds office can often suggest strategies and mechanisms for addressing whatever the problem or issue at hand.
 They do not have authority or responsibility for mandating changes or corrections.
 The website at www.colorado.edu/ombuds constitutes a rich source of helpful suggestions.